-- 4.2 A key method to achieve the decarbonisation of transport as part of the Bury Climate Action Strategy is to encourage residents to make the transition to electric vehicles. - 4.3 Bury Council has adopted the Greater Manchester Electric Vehicle Charging Infrastructure Strategy (GMEVCI) and committed to the vision that by 2030 GM's businesses, residents and visitors to the region, who have no choice but to travel by car will be able to use electric vehicles with the confidence that they will be able to conveniently recharge them via public or private charging points.
-Accordingly, this will help to improve air quality and reduce tailpipe carbon emissions across the borough. - 4.4 Table 1 below sets out parking standards for electric vehicles.
+- 4.2 A key method to achieve the decarbonisation of transport as part of the Bury Climate Action Strategy is to encourage residents to make the transition to electric vehicles - 4.3 Bury Council has adopted the Greater Manchester Electric Vehicle Charging Infrastructure Strategy (GMEVCI) and committed to the vision that by 2030 GM's businesses, residents and visitors to the region, who have no choice but to travel by car will be able to use electric vehicles with the confidence that they will be able to conveniently recharge them via public or private charging points.
+Accordingly, this will help to improve air quality and reduce tailpipe carbon emissions across the borough. - 4.4 EV charging requires designated parking bays with charging infrastructure provided.
+Bury Council will therefore ensure new developments are designed with the infrastructure needed to expand EV charge point provision in future as demand increases.
+Table 1 below sets out charging infrastructure requirements in new development for electric vehicles.